Audio Narration by Dr. Barker:

 What is a screening mammogram?

-A mammogram is a specialized X-ray that Dr. Barker uses to spot abnormalities in a woman’s breast tissue even before they can be detected on physical exam.
+A mammogram is a specialized X-ray used to spot abnormalities in a woman’s breast tissue, even before they can be detected on physical exam.
 A screening mammogram is performed as part of a health maintenance exam as opposed to a diagnostic mammogram, which is used to evaluate a suspected breast problem.

 There’s no single right answer to this question; it depends upon your unique situation.
 Although different organizations have proposed different and conflicting guidelines, Dr. Barker advocates that women 40 and older, of average risk, be screened with 3D mammography yearly.

-Again, it’s important to understand that no two cases are alike.
-There are some circumstances where Dr. Barker may want you to have a mammogram earlier or more often, including:
+However, it’s important to understand that no two cases are alike.
+There are some circumstances where Dr. Barker may want you to have a screening mammogram earlier or more often.
+These include:

 - A strong family history of breast cancer

 - The presence of the BRCA1 or BRCA2 gene mutation